 Gregory Gavin is an artist with a social cause.
 In this Spark video produced by KQED, explore his project called "Riveropolis," which was born out of his interest in bringing inner-city people together in a man-made environment reminiscent of nature.

-TEACH Great Lakes - features mini-lessons on many Great Lakes topics: environment, history & culture, geography, pollution and careers & business. (grades K- 12)
+Features mini-lessons on many Great Lakes topics: environment, history & culture, geography, pollution and careers & business. (grades K- 12)

-Give Water a Hand: Action Guide - This book is your guide to action.
+This book is your guide to action.
 It will help you figure out what you can do to protect water.
 Investigate the water in your community and Give Water a Hand. (grades 4-8)

-Give Water a Hand: Leader Guide Book - Here you’ll find step by step guidelines for helping your youth group or class (grades 4-8) make a difference for their community and the environment.
+Here you’ll find step by step guidelines for helping your youth group or class (grades 4-8) make a difference for their community and the environment.